ankit025jain/Consumer-compliance-Text-Mining/README.md

 ```

-This adds the README.md file to your git repository, creates a commit for it and pushes it to GitHub (or other preferred remote repository).
 ## Author

 * **Ankit Jain** - *Initial work* - [Ankit Jain](https://github.com/ankit025jain)

+**Contributing to this code is much appreciated:)**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/ankit025jain/Consumer-compliance-Text-Mining/graphs/contributors) who participated in this project.

 ## License